-State and local regulatory personnel training.
+Training state and local regulatory personnel.

-Assistance to laboratory personnel, industry, and academia.
+Assisting laboratory personnel, industry, and academia.

 Check-ratings and single-service audits for sanitation compliance of listed shippers.

-Evaluation and approval of milk laboratories.
+Evaluating and approving milk laboratories.

 What is the relationship between FDA and the National Conference on Interstate Milk Shipments (NCIMS)?

-FDA's State Cooperative Milk Safety Program was established under a MOU, signed in 1977, between the FDA Commissioner and the NCIMS.
+FDA's State Cooperative Milk Safety Cooperative Program was established under a MOU, signed in 1977, between the FDA Commissioner and the NCIMS.
 This MOU delineates both FDA's and the states' responsibilities as listed in the Procedures Governing the Cooperative State-Public Health Service/Food and Drug Administration Program of the National Conference on Interstate Milk Shipments.
 The NCIMS and FDA assure uniformity through this MOU with the adoption and uniform enforcement of the PMO.
 All states and Puerto Rico, as well as some countries such as Canada, Colombia, and Mexico, are members of the NCIMS and follow the PMO or equivalent regulations.
 The NCIMS fosters and promotes Grade “A” milk and milk products sanitation through the cooperation of federal and state agencies, industry, and the academic community.

-You can also search for PHS/FDA Milk Specialist contact information as the primary contact for states in the field.
+You can search for PHS/FDA Milk Specialist contact information as the primary contact for states in the field.